-Once your AP Chemistry exam has been graded, your total score will be translated into a 5-point scale.
-This is done by taking a weighted combination of your total score from each section, which is then correlated to a score from 1 to 5 on the scale.
+Your final score is on a 5-point scale related to your point tally.
+A weighted combination of your total score from each section converts to a score from 1 to 5 on the scale.

-Most colleges consider a score of 3 or more while allocating college credit.
-Earning a college credit means that you would be allowed to skip an equivalent college-level foundational course in chemistry during your first year.
+Many colleges consider a score of 3 or more while allocating college credit.
+Earning a college credit means you could skip an equivalent college-level foundational course in chemistry during your first year.

 AP Chemistry Scoring Table

-As you know now, your total score on the AP Chem exam is translated as a weighted combination into a final score of 1 to 5.
+As you know now, your total score on the AP Chem exam translates to a weighted combination into a final score of 1 to 5.
 Each score is equivalent to a student’s performance level.
-Based on these scores, colleges decide which candidates are eligible for college credit.
+Colleges decide which candidates are eligible for college credit based on these scores.
 Currently, students need to score a 3 or above to qualify.

-This scoring scale was developed after in-depth research conducted by the AP Program.
+This College Board® developed the AP scoring scale after conducting in-depth research.
 The main aim of AP Chemistry is to teach you college-level foundational chemistry while you’re still in high school.
-Hence, the board ensures that your performance, which is measured by your final AP Chem score, can be correlated to a college student’s performance in a college-level chemistry course.
+Hence, this scoring system ensures your performance on the exam correlates to a college student’s performance in a college-level chemistry course.